midnightsun257/Data-Analysis-Projects/README.md

 # Projects

+## Dating Sentiment Analysis
+This project contains Python scripts for training sentiment analysis models using a Neural Network and a Support Vector Machine (SVM).
+Both scripts use the same dataset and perform similar preprocessing steps.
+The major difference lies in the machine learning model used for sentiment analysis.

+The dataset used in this project is Stanford's Sentiment Treebank, which is a standard dataset for sentiment analysis that includes sentence-level sentiment labels.

 ## Netflix data analysis
 Netflix is a widely-known streaming service renowned for its extensive collection of movies, TV shows, and original productions.
 The dataset we're working with here is a refined version of the original dataset, which can be accessed [here](https://www.kaggle.com/datasets/shivamb/netflix-shows).
 This dataset encompasses content that was added to Netflix from 2008 to 2021, spanning a range from films and TV shows dating back to 1925 to the latest releases in 2021.